TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ### Installing

-The IDE I used was Spyder.
+The IDE at was used to test out the written code was Spyder.
 Information about installation and how to use it can be found on their website [(Spyder)](https://www.spyder-ide.org/).

 ## Running tests